ojasaar/awesome-machine-learning/README.md

 * [BanditLib](https://github.com/jkomiyama/banditlib) - A simple Multi-armed Bandit library. **[Deprecated]**
 * [Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 [DEEP LEARNING]
-* [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
+* [CatBoost](https://github.com/catboost/catboost) - gradient boosting on decision trees library with categorical features support out of the box.
 It is easy to install, contains fast inference implementation and supports CPU and GPU (even multi-GPU) computation.
 * [CNTK](https://github.com/Microsoft/CNTK) - The Computational Network Toolkit (CNTK) by Microsoft Research, is a unified deep-learning toolkit that describes neural networks as a series of computational steps via a directed graph.
 * [CUDA](https://code.google.com/p/cuda-convnet/) - This is a fast C++/CUDA implementation of convolutional [DEEP LEARNING]
 * [DeepDetect](https://github.com/jolibrain/deepdetect) - A machine learning API and server written in C++11.
 It makes state of the art machine learning easy to work with and integrate into existing applications.